tgrothe/java-linear-git-history/README.md

 * aec5c62 Init master
 ```

-In this example, each last commits on branches are amended.
-As you can see, there are no more crossing paths, the commits should be untangled and linear. =)
+In this example, each last commit on branches is amended.
+As you can see, there are no more crossing paths, and the commits should be untangled and linear. =)